 Latrigg Fell Summit

-On a sunny day I’d love to sit on the bench near the summit and admire the view of the Borrowdale Valley.
+On a sunny day, I’d love to sit on the bench near the summit and admire the view of the Borrowdale Valley.
 The summit has a convenient bench at which to stop and admire the views of down the Borrowdale Valley.
-Even with the mist the views are breathtaking.
+Even with the mist, the views from Latrigg Fell are breathtaking.

 The main path to the summit is a public bridleway open to walkers, horses and cyclists.
 It is worth having Ordnance Survey Explorer OL4 The English Lakes – North Western or one of the Wainwrights illustrated walks.